|Ranking Assumption for 2020 Presidential election|

 Evidence is also presented in the paper, although this is not a test of the ranking assumption, that Intrade traders used the ranking assumption to price various contracts.

 2020 Presidential Election

 I plan to collect market probabilities by state from Predictit on various days, the last day being the day before the election, November 2, 2020.
 The November 2 data will be used to test the ranking assumption.
 The test is a test of the joint hypothesis that the Predictit market probabilities are right and the ranking assumption is right.
 The data as they are collected are presented in Table 1.

 Data collected from Predictit at 7pm EST on November 2, 2020

 On this date, 18 states had market probabilities on the Predictit website less than 90 percent and greater than 10 percent for the Democrats winning the state.
 The 18 states, ranked by market probabilities for the Democratic candidate, are:

 64 = Predictit market-based probability that the Democrats

 win the presidential election.

-According to the ranking assumption, the probability that the Democrats get a majority in the electoral college is the probability that they win the pivot state, Michigan, which is 67.
-On the Predictit website, the market-based probability that the Democrats win the presidential election (in the electoral college) is 64, close to 67.
+According to the ranking assumption, the probability that the Democrats get a majority in the electoral college is the probability that they win the pivot state, Pennsylvania, which is 60.
+On the Predictit website, the market-based probability that the Democrats win the presidential election (in the electoral college) is 64, close to 60.
 So the market participants are roughly using the ranking assumption.